adamralph/bullseye/README.md

 - [TemplatedConfiguration](https://github.com/Erwinvandervalk/TemplatedConfiguration)
 - [Xenial](https://github.com/xenial-io)

-Feel free to send a pull request to add your repo or organisation to this list!
+Feel free to send a pull request to add your repository or organisation to this list!

 ---